1940 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The US Mint started minting the 1940 Washington quarters while Europe was at the beginning of WWII.
 These twenty-five cents were round silver coins with 119 reeds along the edge and a thickness of 1.75 mm (0.06870 inches).

-Each piece contained 90% of this precious metal, weighing 5.623 g (0.1808 troy ounces).
+Each piece contained 90% silver, weighing 5.623 g (0.1808 troy ounces).
 The entire coin weighed 6.25 g (0.20094 troy ounces) and had a diameter of 24.3 mm (0.95669 inches).

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter

-1940 Quarter Mintage & Survival Data
+1940 Quarter Value: Mintage & Survival Data

 1940 Quarter Mintage & Survival Chart